Yellow-breasted flowerpecker: Food and feeding

-Reproduction
+Breeding

 The breeding of the yellow-breasted flowerpecker depends on the region and usually occurs in the summertime.
 The nascent birds are nurtured by their parents.
 The nest is made from fern rhizomes and tree cotton, reinforced by spider webs.
 The nest contains a triangular-shaped entrance hole pointing upwards and is surrounded by overhanging leaves.
 The yellow-breasted flowerpecker has a clutch of two eggs.
 The eggs are white and covered with brown spots and blotches around the end.

-Conservation Status
+Conservation status

 The current population trend for the yellow-breasted flowerpecker is stable and is listed as a Least Concern on the IUCN Red List of Threatened Species.
-The yellow-breasted flowerpecker was last assessed by the IUCN on 01 October 2016.
+The yellow-breasted flowerpecker was last assessed by the IUCN on 1 October 2016.
 There are no restrictions or conservation efforts put in place to protect this bird.
 The yellow-breasted flowerpecker is considered near threatened in the Malay Peninsula due to potential habitat loss in the future.